xiaoj4/xiaoj4.github.io/content/pages/projects/2-ceramic-coffees.md

 This project involves intense research and exploration of similar establishments to create the theme and feel for the design.

 The logo is a result of countless variations and type exploration.
-The main inspiration for the brand mark
+The brand mark is a coffee cup on top of a pottery turn table that is reminiscent of a coaster.